 Some of the most important qualities of the AET design are:

-The fuel is pneumatically transported into the combustion zone using AET spreader stokers for wood chips and, if necessary, using the AET dust firing system for pulverised fuel.
-Small particles burn in suspension while larger particles land evenly on the grate forming a fast-burning layer of fuel.
+The fuel is pneumatically transported into the combustion zone using the AET spreader stokers for wood chips and, if necessary, using the AET dust firing system for pulverised fuel.
+Small particles burn in suspension while larger particles land evenly on the grate, forming a fast-burning layer of fuel.

 The grate, which forms a "floor" in the furnace, is an AET-BioGrate travelling grate.
 The continuously-moving grate carpet slowly transports the burning fuel layer towards the boiler front where the ash falls into the ash pit.
 The grate speed can be adjusted to account for variations in fuel quality and ash content.

 Approximately 50% of the combustion air (the primary air) is led to the grate and flows through small air nozzles in the grate bars.
 The secondary air is injected into the combustion zone through several rows of air nozzles, strategically placed to ensure an efficient mixing of air and combustion gasses.
 This staged combustion enables low NOx emissions to be achieved.

 Unlike other combustion technologies, which has separate zones for drying, gasification, and carbon combustion, the spreader stoker operates with a more evenly distributed combustion over the entire grate.